 R v Boyes EWCA Crim 441.
 Led by Queen’s Counsel for the defence.
 An appeal against a conviction for dangerous driving which led to the victim being caused permanent disabling injuries.

 A (Interim Contact: Observations on Parents) EWHC 4273 (Fam).
 Appeared for the children.
-The court considered an application for contact by a father with a conviction for rape.
+The court considered the risks involved in an application for contact by a father with a conviction for rape.
 See also EW Misc 29 (CC).
 Later appealed in A (A Child) EWCA Civ 543.

 R v Johnson EWCA Crim 2833.
 Appeared for the defence.
-An appeal against a life sentence six years after it was imposed, based on an error in the psychiatric evidence considered by the sentencing court.
+An appeal against a life sentence six years after it was imposed for deliberately setting fire to a block of flats, based on an error in the psychiatric evidence considered by the sentencing court.

 Robbie the Pict v Crown Prosecution Service EWHC B10 (Admin).
 Appeared for the respondent.
-An appeal to the Administrative Court on the grounds that the regulations authorising the use of hand held speed cameras were unlawful.
+An application to state a case in the Administrative Court on the grounds that the regulations authorising the use of handheld speed cameras were unlawful.